This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Homemade garam masala retains its freshness for up to three months when stored in an airtight container, placed in a cool and dark location.
+Homemade garam masala retains its freshness for up to six months when stored in an airtight container in a cool and dark location.

 While both garam masala and curry powder are essential spice blends in various cuisines, they differ in composition and flavor profiles.
 Specifically, garam masala usually doesn’t include turmeric, a key ingredient in curry powder.
 Additionally, garam masala offers a more intricate and potent flavor due to the range of spices it contains.

-If you find yourself without garam masala, curry powder can serve as a reasonable substitute for garam masala in most Indian recipes, though it will lack some of the warm, complex flavors.
+If you find yourself without garam masala, curry powder can serve as a reasonable substitute in most Indian recipes, though it will lack some of the warm, complex flavors.
 Another option is a blend of cumin with a pinch of allspice to mimic some of the aromatic properties.

 Ways To Use Leftover Ingredients